charlynebuerki/data-visualization-project-2021-cam/README.md

 ![Top 5 amenities](assets/figures/listings-amenities.png)

-In fact, while Wifi and essentials are most important for rooms, Kitchen and heating seem to predominate the entire place priorities.
+In fact, while Wifi and essentials are most important for rooms, kitchen and heating seem to predominate the entire place priorities.

 ### Related work